 Hamburg was among the first cities in Germany to recognise these interdependencies and that focused on growth at an early stage.
 Prior to this, Hamburg’s various city marketing bodies mainly used the available budget to accommodate a broad range of stakeholders, topics and contents, while at the same time catering for as many markets and target groups as possible.
 For the marketers involved there was hardly any alternative, given the demands posed by the city’s various stakeholders.

 As a result, much of the city was communicated across various channels, but inevitably only a little at a time, and sometimes even divergent messages.
-However, this approach made it impossible to develop a coherent image of the city.
-As a result, Hamburg’s external image remained rather vague.
+However, this approach made it impossible to develop a coherent image of the city, which meant that Hamburg’s external image remained rather vague.

 From traditional destination marketing to strategic city branding